Rachel2308/MS3-belles-task-manager/TESTING.md

     If statement added to base.html so that link goes to Login page if not logged in otherwise it links to the View Tasks page

+    **Issue**

+    Deleting a task deleted the first task on the page, not the current

+    **Fix**

+    Code amended to target the current task

+    **Issue**

+    Deleting a task takes user back to main task page.
+Not great UX

+    **Fix**

+    Created @app.route entry for each section so that the delete button in the modal would route back to the section page.

+    **Issue**

+    Editing a task takes user back to main task page.
+Not great UX

+    **Fix**

+    Created @app.route entry for each section so that the edit button in the modal would route back to the section page.

 ## **User testing**